anythingascode/anythingascode.github.io/README.md

 You may get the code [here](https://github.com/anythingascode/terraform-stack-generator).

 You may also use the download button in the left pane sidebar to get the cli.

+### E2EIaC

+e2eiac is a tool that provides a framework for enforcing best practices for infrastructure as code.
+It automates end-to-end processes such as compliance enforcement, infrastructure deployment, and end-to-end testing.

+You may get the code [here]().

 ### Contact
 <a href="mailto:sumit.singh@anythingascode.com?subject=[Subejct Here]%20Source%20Anything%20as%20Code">